wxqlab/JPSH/README.md

 MATLAB 2017 on a PC with 3.6GHz and 64G RAM.

 # Citation
-If you are interested in our article, please consider citing our paper:
+If you are interested in our JPSH model, please consider citing our paper:

 ```
 @article{xiaoqin_tomm_2022,